By Scott Gibson

 Ahn: Sure.
 I would speak to how our Flux project started because this can actually tell a lot about the problems that it is good at solving.

 In the beginning, Flux was a very grassroots effort.
 It started when Livermore’s in-house system software experts realized that traditional workload managers in use at Livermore were a bit too brittle for future use.
 We should be modest, but we were pretty qualified to call it.
-In fact, Livermore computing has a long history of designing workload managers, such as LCRM [Local Computing Research Manager] and Slurm, which have had a worldwide adoption.
+In fact, Livermore computing has a long history of designing workload managers, such as LCRM [Livermore Computing Resource Management] and Slurm, which have had a worldwide adoption.
 Some of the founding members of Flux are actually some of those principal engineers behind these solutions.

 It goes back to nearly eight to nine years ago.
 Looking forward to the next decades to come, we realized that two of the strongly emerging trends that had just begun to affect HPC [high-performance computing] workload managers would continue into the decades to come and would negatively affect us to a greater degree.